-3rd Step - Remove the front stock assembly screw by turning it out counterclockwise (as viewed from the bottom of the gun).
-Then remove the screw from the back of the trigger guard (the front trigger guard screw holds the trigger guard to the stock, it does not hold the barrel/receiver assembly to the stock).
+3rd Step - Remove the front stock assembly screw by turning it out counter-clockwise (as viewed from the bottom of the gun).
+Then remove the screw from the back of the trigger guard.

 4th Step - The barrel and receiver may now be lifted out of the stock.